unicode-org/message-format-wg/spec/errors.md

 such as _placeholders_ in unselected _patterns_
 or _declarations_ that are never referenced during _formatting_.

-When formatting a message with one or more errors:
+When formatting a _message_ with one or more errors:
-- An implementation MUST provide a way for a user to be informed of the name of at least one of the errors, either directly or via an identifying error code.
+- An implementation MUST provide a mechanism to discover and identify at least one of the errors.
+  The exact form of error signaling is implementation defined.
+  Some examples include throwing an exception, returning an error code, or providing a function or method for enumerating any errors.
 - An implementation MUST provide a way for a message with one or more _Resolution Errors_ or _Message Function Errors_ to be formatted using a fallback representation.